castorini/anserini/docs/regressions-msmarco-passage-v2-augmented.md

 ## Retrieval

 Topics and qrels are stored in [`src/main/resources/topics-and-qrels/`](../src/main/resources/topics-and-qrels/).
-The regression experiments here evaluate on the [dev queries](../src/main/resources/topics-and-qrels/topics.msmarco-passage-v2.dev.txt).
+These regression experiments use the [dev queries](../src/main/resources/topics-and-qrels/topics.msmarco-passage-v2.dev.txt).

 After indexing has completed, you should be able to perform retrieval as follows: